sport996/project-2-prompt/README.md

 - Build a web application from scratch, must be your own work.
 - Use Ruby on Rails framework to build your application
+- Don't use Rails Scaffolding for generating your resources.
 - Deploy on Heroku so application is live on the web
 - Craft a `README.md` file that explains your app to the world